shivkanttiwariji/Health-Care-Analytics/README.md

 # Health-Care-Analytics
 Power Bi Dashboard

+Project Title: Health Care Analytics
+Objective:
+To analyze patient health data to identify key health risk factors and trends, and to provide actionable insights for improving patient care and health outcomes.

+Dataset:
+The dataset includes various health metrics such as:

+Total patient count
+Gender distribution
+Health risk habits (e.g., smoking)
+Heart attack and stroke risks
+Age group distribution

+Insights:
+Gender Distribution: Analyze the proportion of male and female patients and their respective health risks.
+Health Risk Habits: Identify the percentage of patients with habits like smoking and their correlation with health risks.
+Heart Attack and Stroke Risks: Determine the percentage of patients at risk of heart attacks and strokes.
+Age Group Analysis: Examine health risks across different age groups.
+Overweight Analysis: Assess the distribution of overweight patients by gender and race.

+Steps to Follow:
+Data Cleaning: Ensure the dataset is free from inconsistencies, typos, and missing values.
+Data Segmentation: Break down the data into meaningful segments (e.g., by gender, age group).
+Data Visualization: Use charts and graphs to visualize the data and identify patterns.
+Statistical Analysis: Perform statistical tests to validate the insights.
+Report Generation: Compile the findings into a comprehensive report with actionable recommendations.

+Aim:
-Description: This Power BI project is designed to provide comprehensive insights into patient health data.
-The dashboard visualizes critical metrics and trends, enabling healthcare professionals to make informed decisions.
+To leverage data analytics to improve patient care by identifying key health risk factors and trends, thereby enabling healthcare providers to make informed decisions and implement effective interventions.

-Key features include:-

-Total Patients: 5191
-Females Not Overweight: 1409
-Habit of Smoking with High Health Risk: 384
-Female & Moderate Health Risk visiting >30 min: 853

-The dashboard includes various visualizations such as pie charts, donut charts, and bar charts to represent data on heart attack occurrences, stroke occurrences, health risk by age group, health by wealth, and average weight by occupation.

-Aim: The aim of this project is to leverage data analytics to improve healthcare outcomes by providing actionable insights into patient health trends and risk factors.
-By visualizing data effectively, the project seeks to support healthcare providers in identifying high-risk patients, understanding demographic health patterns, and making data-driven decisions to enhance patient care.